 One question; a couple of factors.
 Motorcycle accidents can leave you with damages that are far worse than you would have sustained in a vehicle.
 The lack of protection means you are more susceptible to poor driving behaviors and motorists may take more chances around you, or simply not see you.
 This factor results in more complicated injuries that are harder to recover from no matter who was at fault.

-Another factor is more motorcycle claims go to court litigation than regular car accidents because insurers know that juries have biases against motorcycle drivers.
+Another factor is more motorcycle claims go to court litigation than regular car accidents because insurers know that injuries have biases against motorcycle drivers.
 Most jurors will not have been on a motorcycle and have only had bad experiences with those who drive irresponsibly.
-A good motorcycle accident lawyer in Austin will be able to educate a jury and help them learn about how responsible most motorcycle drivers are.
+A good Austin Texas motorcycle accident lawyer will be able to educate a jury and help them learn about how responsible most motorcycle drivers are.

 What if I wasn’t Wearing a Helmet When the Accident Happened?